leopiresgoss/hello-microverse/README.md

 ## Acknowledgments

-- A special thank you for @fernandorpm for this amazing [README template](https://github.com/microverseinc/readme-template)
+- A special thank for @fernandorpm for this amazing [README template](https://github.com/microverseinc/readme-template)

 ## 📝 License